 - An attestation that wages were paid to employees while in training if using this to meet the match requirement

-View the ProSTEP Employee Training Assistance Fund Overview for more detailed information and application instructions.
+View the ProSTEP Employee Training Assistance Fund Overview (link below) for more detailed information and application instructions.

 Application - Fillable Word document